 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-March has been quite a busy month so far and we’ve got several more event coming up soon.
+We’re already into the last week of August and summer will be over before we know it.